TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 .. attention::

    The property `includeLibs` has been removed in TYPO3 8.0.
-In earlier versions the userFunc classes sometimes were stored in :file:`fileadmin/` - this is no longer the recommended and no longer possible out of the box.
+In earlier versions the userFunc classes were sometimes stored in :file:`fileadmin/` - this is no longer possible out of the box and not recommended.

    For the best result you should *always*, without exception, place your class files in an extension, define composer class loading for this extension and add this extension as